selfrefactor/rambda/.github/README.md

 ### Deno support

+Latest version of **Ramba** available for `Deno` users is 3 years old.
+This is not the case with **Rambda** as most of recent releases are available for `Deno` users.

-While `Ramda` is available for `Deno` users, `Rambda` provides you with included TS definitions:
+Also, `Rambda` provides you with included TS definitions:

 ```
 // Deno extension(https://marketplace.visualstudio.com/items?itemName=denoland.vscode-deno)
 // is installed and initialized
 import * as R from "https://deno.land/x/rambda/mod.ts";
-import * as Ramda from "https://x.nest.land/ramda@0.29.0/mod.ts";
+import * as Ramda from "https://x.nest.land/ramda@0.27.2/mod.ts";

 R.add(1)('foo') // => will trigger warning in VSCode as it should
 Ramda.add(1)('foo') // => will not trigger warning in VSCode